tritiatimmins/2016-01-incoming-self-assessment/js-quiz-game/README.md

 [x] answerGenerator: this feature generates the answers to their corresponding question.

-[ ] QandA generator: this feature generates the next question when and answers when the user gets the question correct
+[x] QandA generator: this feature generates the next question and answers when the user gets the question correct

 [ ] EXTRA: add a feature that collects a userName from the user and personalizes the 'you are correct!' prompt when the user has a successful answer.